 Are you promoting your wholesalers?
 Adding a simple stockist list to your website is a good start, but you can take this even further by introducing some of your favourite stockists or retailers in an extended blog post or email.
 Add several images with the display of your products.
 Talk about the gallery or shop owners, and why you are proud to be working with them.

-No. you don’t have to be a slime ball to pull this one off … but let’s face it – small independent retailers are finding it really tough right now, so a bit of extra TLC from their suppliers (i.e. you!) will be much appreciated!
-PLUS some of your clients might not want to wait till your next event or shop online because they want to see your work in the flash.
+Small independent retailers and galleries are finding it really tough right now, so a bit of extra TLC from their suppliers (i.e. you!) will be much appreciated!
+PLUS some of your clients might not want to wait until your next event or don’t want to shop online because they want to see your work in the flash, so directing them to your trade partners is a great thing to share.

-And if you are working with great shops and galleries then this is a great booster for your credibility and profile too!
+Working with good shops and galleries is a brilliant booster for your credibility and profile too!

 11. What is special or different about you?

 Let’s face it … it’s a pretty competitive market out there!
-So sometimes you need to spell it out a bit clearer to your potential clients: What makes you different or special?
-Because niche is good!
+Sometimes you need to spell it out a bit clearer to your potential clients: What makes you different or special?
+Remember being niche is good!

-One of my clients used an oak tree that was 200 years old recently.
-And he forgot to mention that in any of his communications!
-That’s such a shame because ‘little’ details like that make a huge difference to the perception of what you do, the care for your materials, the longevity and inherent history you create, and how people will remember you.
+One of my clients used an oak tree that was 200 years old for a piece of furniture recently.
+And he didn’t mention that in any of his marketing communications!
+It was such a shame because ‘little’ details like that make a huge difference to the perception of what you do, the care for your materials, the longevity and inherent history you create, and how people will remember you.

 Get your clients more involved with your business by asking them questions.
-It’s an excellent way to really get to know who your email subscribers are!
+It’s an excellent way to really get to know who your followers and subscribers are!

-Although I personally think you have to be careful with asking a broad group for feedback, it can be interesting and very useful if you do this in a more targeted way, aimed at your ideal clients rather than your best friends.
-The Design Trust regularly does surveys for example around specific challenges that our creative business clients face.
-Their answers often gives us ideas for new online courses, workshops, blog posts or interviews for our Business Club.
+Although, I personally think you have to be careful with asking a broad group for feedback, it can be interesting and very useful if you do this in a more targeted way, aimed at your ideal clients rather than your best friends.
+The Design Trust regularly does surveys for example, around specific challenges that our creative business clients face.
+Their answers often give us ideas for new online courses, workshops, blog posts, or interviews for our Business Club members.

-So instead of asking your audience to vote on the possible new colourways or your new logo I would instead get them involved at an earlier stage.
-For example ask them about some of the challenges or issues for your kind of products or services, ask them which craft events or trade shows they attend or which specific blogs or magazines they read.
-Or what their specific questions or worries are about purchasing your work or commissioning you.
-This works especially well if your products are rare or expensive purchases as potential clients will have more questions and need more reassurance.
+Instead of asking your audience to vote on the possible new colourways or your new logo, I would instead get them involved at an earlier stage.
+For example, ask them about some of the challenges or issues for your kind of products or services, ask them which craft events or trade shows they attend, or which specific blogs or magazines they read, or the podcasts that they love.
+What are their specific questions or worries about purchasing your work or commissioning you?
+This works especially well if your products are rare or expensive purchases as potential clients will have more questions and will need more reassurance.

-What is stopping your ideal clients to buy from you?
-If you can find the answer to that then it’s much more likely you are going to get sales.
+What is stopping your ideal clients from buying from you?
+If you can find the answer to that and remedy it, then it’s much more likely that you will start getting better sales.

-You can ask them by email and respond directly to you, or via comments on social media or in blog posts.
-Or you can include a short survey that you create in Google Drive to guarantee confidentiality.
+You can ask them by email and they respond directly to you, or via comments on social media, or in comments below blog posts.
+Or why not include a short survey that you create in Google Drive to guarantee confidentiality.

 13. Answer your client’s questions

-This is one of the most useful and successful ways to generate ideas for what to write about for blog posts and emails!
+This is one of the most useful and successful ways to generate ideas for what to write about in blog posts and emails!

-Why?
-If you write a blog post with their question and your answer then you might increase your SEO.
-Use your client’s question as the title of your blog post, use the key words in the URL at the top, and repeat it a few times in your post.
-As other potential clients might have the same question and put it in their search engine the chances of them reaching your website will increased.
+If you write a blog post with their question and your answer, it’s a great way to positively impact your SEO.
+Use your client’s question as the title of your blog post, use the keywords in the URL, and repeat it a few times in your post.
+As other potential clients might have the same question and put it in their search engine, the chances of them reaching your website will be increased.

-Plus if you are helpful towards your future clients and answer their questions then that makes you a much more trusted creative business.
+Plus, if you are helpful towards your future customers and answer their questions, that makes you a much more trusted creative business owner.

 One of the biggest reasons why The Design Trust website gets more than 50,000 visitors each month is because we answer many questions for our creative business clients through this Q&A format.
 Many other creatives had similar questions and found us that way on Google.
 Once your blog becomes more established around certain consistent key terms then the traffic to your site will increase exponentially.